Momentric/K-Pay-Scriptable-Widget/README.md

 - Finally, Add a link to your png logo on line 96

 # Add to homescreen
+- instructions.png contains visuals for some of these steps

 - Add a medium sized scriptable widget to your home screen
 - Press the home button to get out of homescreen edit mode
 - Press and hold (3D touch) on the widget until the context menu appears